ministryofjustice/service_assessments/phases/v1/alpha.md

 Service Manager able to:

-* explain their plan for increasing digital take up
+* Explain their plan for increasing digital take up
-* explain what other channels the service is delivered through
+* Explain what other channels the service is delivered through
-* explain what data they collect on their other channels
+* Explain what data they collect on their other channels
-* analytical data on service usage for each channel
+* Analytical data on service usage for each channel
 * A list of delivery 'providers' and the nature of the services they provide.
 * Customer insight from: research with real users, user demographics, attitudes, behaviours and channel preferences and customer journey maps
-* explain how each and every channels meet different users’ needs
+* Explain how each and every channels meet different users’ needs

 ## Analysis and Benchmarking